May 4, 1963

-Charamba was accused of beating his then wife Rudo in a domestic row over a missing gun.
-The issue was exposed by the editor of The Voice, Lovemore Mataire who attacked the author of the Herald’s Nathaniel Manheru column saying he was a “British agent” and “saboteur”.
-He said Manheru was a “double agent” and “liar” who gushed “stinking effluent”.
+Charamba was accused of beating his then-wife Rudo in a domestic row over a missing gun.
+The issue was exposed by the editor of The Voice, Lovemore Mataire who described him as a “British agent” and “saboteur”.
+Mataire was reported to have said Charamba was a “double agent” and “liar” who gushed “stinking effluent”.
 Mataire claimed Manheru who is Charamba; indulged in “spousal abuse and other immoral activities”.
 Charamba had earlier described Mataire as a failed and incompetent editor who makes “spectacular political and editorial goofs”.

-Charamba was said to have assaulted his wife on February 24 2006 at their Mandara home after a gun dispute.
-Sources said Charamba attacked his ailing wife, Rudo, who had just been released from hospital at the time, angering family members and government officials.
-The sources said the case was reported at Borrowdale police station after relatives and friends intervened.
+Charamba was said to have assaulted his wife on February 24, 2006, at their Mandara home after a gun dispute.
+It was reported that Charamba attacked his wife, Rudo, who had just been released from hospital at the time.
+This angered family members and government officials.
+The case was reported to have been reported at Borrowdale police station after relatives and friends intervened.
 Charamba was said to have in turn made a report at Highlands police station about a missing gun.

 “There was that matter by the police but the case was withdrawn.
 Check that with the wife (Rudo).”